tristanls/tbp.monty/rfcs/0000_conventional_commits.md

 - `test`: Adding or correcting tests.
 - `chore`: The commit is a catch all for work outside of the types identified above.
 For example, the commit affects infrastructure, tooling, development, or other non-Monty framework code.
 - `rfc`: RFC proposal.
+- `revert`: Commit that reverts a previous commit.

 ### Breaking Changes